 How Are Skin Lesions Diagnosed?

 Diagnosing a lesion on the skin will require a consultation appointment with a dermatologist.
 A dermatologist will closely examine your skin and even take photographs of concerning lesions to get a better look at your skin condition.
-The most common type of lesions that are diagnosed include:
+The most common type and causes of skin lesions that are diagnosed include:

 Sun damage can affect the skin in various ways, including the development of melasma and dark spots on the skin.
 Freckles, blemishes, and dark spots are all common signs of sun damage, along with fine lines and wrinkles.